cozy/cozy-stack/docs/auth.md

 ### POST /auth/login

-After the user has typed her password and clicked on `Login`, a request is made to this endpoint.
+After the user has typed her passphrase and clicked on `Login`, a request is made to this endpoint.

 The `redirect` parameter is passed inside the body.
 If it is missing, the